Who we are

 The Forum was created as a self-help group to help and advise members in the early days of the Academies programme and to ensure that Academy FDs were able to fulfil the needs of their Academies from a functional perspective.
 It has now evolved into distinct streams – Finance, HR and Premises.
 These forums and their subsidiary groups provide a channel for the exchange of information between members relating to the overall breadth of their roles and enabling them to share best practice.

 The Forum is not a lobbying group but it will, and does, get involved in any financial matters that impinge on Academies.
+By engaging and contributing to the Forums you will confirm to be in agreement with this policy and our terms and conditions.
+You will not share your login informatin or any information discussed within these Forums.

 The FD forum and its subsidiary groups retains information about its members.
 Upon joining the FD forum and its subsidiary groups we will request certain personal details such as name, address and contact details, we ask for Academy/Trust/Federation email addresses but in some instances, members will provide a personal address.
 We will use this information for communicating with members and sending out a yearly contribution invoice towards administration costs.